 After a few months of fiddling, I had a decent tool in place to actually map all our projects and see them in a Gantt view.
 I was able to foresee a bit better what projects were loading up, view the workflows and work-in-progress, see how the agency resource allocation could be assigned further out and have the right folks on the right work.

 Adjusting client expectations was necessary so that they knew when they were coming into the workflow.
 I was initially worried that clients would react poorly when we said we couldn’t accommodate their project until a given date (sometimes weeks out), but in fact, the reverse happened!

 When they saw we were meeting our deadlines more efficiently, had the best talented resources in our agency allocated to their project so that the quality was better, we actually got more business through referrals.
 Clients were happy and that was the most important priority.

 We worked more as a team, eventually taking on agile project management principles so that our agency folks had more control over what work they took on.
 We finally were working fluidly, a beautiful feeling in a creative firm that is humming along.
 And this was mostly due to being able to manage our creative agency resource allocation and projects with more insight into the long-view.

 It’s a Process

 As we grew over time we were able to work with many talented staff and freelancers who appreciated that our projects were well managed.
 They got to do the work they cared about most and were best suited for.
 The most important aspect of that was making sure we knew what they were up to by assigning the right work at the right time.

-Now that I work for FP I wish I’d had a tool as robust back then with all the different features built in such as estimating, invoicing and collaboration, but any tool you consider that will help with allocating your team resources can propel you forward.
+Now that I work for FP I wish I’d had an agency management tool tool as robust back then with all the different features built in such as project management, estimating, invoicing and collaboration, but any tool you consider that will help with allocating your creative agency team resources can propel you forward.
 I highly recommend considering it!